Site icon Florida Chamber of Commerce

 Targeted Tax Reforms

-Driving a fair and equitable tax system is key to attracting and growing businesses in our state.
+Driving a competitive and equitable tax system is key to attracting and growing businesses in our state.
 Limiting burdensome taxes by enacting smart and targeted tax reforms helps place money back into the pockets of Florida’s families.
-We must continue to push back against initiatives that make us less competitive in comparison to other states and become the number one state for business.
+We must continue to push back against initiatives that make us less competitive in comparison to other states and become the number one tax climate for business.

 Tourism